worldflora/wfo-docs/docs/manual/index.md

 - [WFO Plant List API](https://github.com/worldflora/wfo-plant-list) - the publishing mechanism that makes the latest released version of the WFO classification available via APIs.
 - [New Public Website](https://github.com/worldflora/wfo-p2) - the new public facing website that combines the most recent classification from Rhakhis with the content from Fyllo. __This is currently under development__
 - [Current deployments](current_deployments.md) - where the applications above are currently deployed.
+- [Index Structure](index_structure.md) - understanding how data populates the SOLR index is key to understanding how the components of the architecture are related.

 ## Very high level overview